FAQs

 16. I do not live in your area.
 Where can I find a qualified Christian counselor?

 Is your question still not answered?
-If so, you may email me directly at [email protected] for any other questions regarding my services.
+If so, you may call me at 815/980-2449 or email me directly at Lownsdale@gmail for any other questions regarding my services.